apache/flink/docs/dev/stream/state.md

 Briefly speaking, every time a checkpoint is performed, the `snapshotConfiguration` method is called to create a point-in-time view of the state serializer's configuration.
 The returned configuration snapshot is stored along with the checkpoint as the state's metadata.
-When the checkpoint is used to restore a job, that serializer configuration snapshot will be used to confront the _new_ serializer of the same state via the counterpart method, `ensureCompatibility`.
+When the checkpoint is used to restore a job, that serializer configuration snapshot will be provided to the _new_ serializer of the same state via the counterpart method, `ensureCompatibility`, to verify compatibility of the new serializer.
 This method serves as a check for whether or not the new serializer is compatible, as well as a hook to possibly reconfigure the new serializer in the case that it is incompatible.

 Note that Flink's own serializers are implemented such that they are at least compatible with themselves, i.e. when the same serializer is used for the state in the restored job, the serializer's will reconfigure themselves to be compatible